Baisha, Taishan

 Baisha (白沙 (Báishā, baak^{6}saa^{1}, white sand); Taishanese: Bak-sa) is a town of Taishan, Guangdong province.
 As of 2018, it has two residential communities and 18 villages under its administration.
-It has a population of 140,000 residing in an area of 238 km2.
+As of 2024, Baisha has a population of 90,410 residing in an area of 238 km2.

 History

 Baisha town was the ancestral home of many of the first Chinese Canadians.
 Their descendants live all over Canada, and used to predominate before the 1980s in the Chinatowns of Victoria, Vancouver, Calgary, Banff and Edmonton, and US West Coast cities such as San Francisco and Seattle.